Nageshks/AndroidMaterialSheet/README.md

 AndroidMaterialSheet
 ---------------------
-Avoid biolerplate code to create and show bottom sheet and receive event with fragment result api
+Avoid boilerplate code to create and show bottom sheet and receive event with fragment result api

 Download
 --------